Financial Literacy Program

 In addition, scholarship recipients are required to pass an online financial literacy course financialliteracy101.org before receiving any scholarship awards.

 We also offer all of our students an opportunity to participate in our Assets for Independence program.
 This program was designed to help young people with low income and/or who are carrying a heavy debt load become financially independent.
 Participation in this program is voluntary; however, this is a fairly simplistic way of receiving additional funding for higher education and will allow more students to achieve a college education.
 Since The Race For Education first launched this program in 2008 more than 500 students have participated.
-Download Assets For Independence Scholarship Application here.
+Apply for the Assets For Independence Program here.

 Eligible students will receive free financial literacy training and an additional $4,000 in scholarship funds from a federal matching grant that RFE has received from the US Department of Health and Human Services Administration for Children and Families, which is called the Assets for Independence program (AFI).